Mange/rofi-emoji/README.md

 ### Compile from source

-`rofi-emoji` uses autotools as build system.
+`rofi-emoji` uses autotools as its build system.
 On Debian/Ubuntu based systems you will need to install the packages first:

 - `rofi-dev`
 - `autoconf`